Hayward Field, from inside, with tower in background

 Oregon is the headquarters of Nike and Adidas, the heart of American track and field, and the home of the Ducks.
 We even helped pass Title IX, and catalyzed reforms to the women’s NCAA basketball tournament.

-Not every student who is interested in sports law will go on to actually practice in sports law, and with that in mind we treat sports law as a subset of business law.
-By using the sports industry as a case study, we train you to be not only a great sports lawyer, but also an excellent business lawyer.
-The Summer 2026 application process will open in January.
+Not every student who is interested in sports law will go on to actually practice in sports law, and with that in mind, we treat sports law as business law—in a cool, growing, and dynamic industry!
+At Oregon Summer Sports Law Institute, we train you to be not only a great sports lawyer, but also an excellent business lawyer.

 Learn How to Apply